viamrobotics/docs/docs/tutorials/slam.md

 ---
-title: "Run SLAM on your robot"
+title: "Run SLAM on your Robot"
-linkTitle: "Run SLAM"
+linkTitle: "Run SLAM on your Robot"
 weight: 90
 type: "docs"
 draft: false